Someone should invent . . .

 It must be the kind of problem that could be solved by a particular device or single computer application.
 It cannot be a problem for which the solution requires a process or continuing service provider.

-If you can persuade a panel of judges that you have identified an important commercial problem in recreation and that you thoroughly understand the problem, you can win a financial award to help you and your team create a solution to the problem.
+If you can persuade a panel of judges that you have identified an important problem for which an invention should be created, and that you thoroughly understand the problem, you can win a financial award to help you and your team create a solution to the problem.